chiengjohn35-hub/Django-Authentication-System-/README.md

   ![login](https://github.com/user-attachments/assets/a98006ec-8e92-4871-b0f8-24846d6dee09)

   # Logout Page
-  - Notice that the  Navigation in home page with three black lines, there is a link or route for our logout page and when it's clicked on.
+  - Notice that there a Navigation in Home page with three black lines, there is a link or route to which our  logout page is  and when it's clicked on.
   -  It Logout out our user and  redirects us to Login page.